-The proponents of the longer slips state that there is a greater demand now for the longer slips, and the demand for shorter slips has markedly declined as the size of the average vessel has grown over the years.
-The modification of slip size distribution is due to several factors.
+The proponents of the longer slips state that there is a greater demand now for the longer slips, and the demand for shorter slips has markedly declined as the size of the average vessel has grown over the years, although this statement is disputed by others calling for the preservation of the smaller boat slips.
+The proposed modification of slip size distribution is due to several factors.
 The existing marina was constructed over forty years ago, and new (or reconstructed) marinas are required to comply with the current Layout and Design Guidelines of the California Department of Boating and Waterways.
 The marina designers (Bellingham Marine) assert that it is difficult to incorporate into a marina redesign the current design requirements without reducing the number of slips in any given water space.
 Current standards require more water space within marina basins to be used for floating walkways, dock fingers, increased berth sizes, and greater fairway widths (area between interior channels and berths).
 Marinas have also been increasing berth sizes to accommodate wider boats in order to provide the greatest flexibility for berthing of various types of modern recreational boats (sailboats and power boats).
 Another factor is the design requirements imposed under the Americans with Disabilities Act (ADA), which requires wide docks and longer access ramps.

 The applicant has indicated that the demand for the shorter slips has been declining locally and regionally over the past decade as the costs of recreational boating have risen.
-As part of Coastal Development Permit 5-01-143 for the reconstruction of a marina within Marina del Rey, a study prepared for the Los Angeles County Department of Beaches and Harbors, indicated that vacancies are generally higher for slips under 36 feet than for slips 36 feet and longer (Marina Del Rey-Boat Slip Sizing and Pricing Study, April 20, 2001).
+As part of Coastal Development Permit 5-01-143 for the reconstruction of a marina within Marina del Rey, a study prepared for the Los Angeles County Department of Beaches and Harbors (the applicant proposing to reduce the number of smaller boat slips), indicated that vacancies are generally higher for slips under 36 feet than for slips 36 feet and longer (Marina Del Rey-Boat Slip Sizing and Pricing Study, April 20, 2001).
 For Marina del Rey, the study indicated that the overall average vacancy was approximately 9%.
 In 2000, a Marina del Rey survey showed that the vacancy rate of slips less than 36 feet was approximately 7% while the vacancy rate for boats 36 feet and longer was less than 2%.
-The applicant has provided a slip survey for King Harbor that shows that there are no vacancies for slips longer than thirty feet, but 26 vacant slips under thirty feet (Exhibit #5).9
+The applicant has provided a slip survey for King Harbor that shows that there are no vacancies for slips longer than thirty feet, but 26 vacant slips under thirty feet (Exhibit #5).
+This data is disputed by persons testifying at the January 11, 2006 public hearing.

 In this case, the proposed project will continue to provide a full range of slip sizes to meet the demands of boaters.
 The proposed project will include a mix of recreational boat slip lengths from 25 to fifty feet in length.
 Currently, there is an adequate supply of shorter slips in King Harbor (26 vacancies) to meet the demand.
 The distribution of boat slip lengths throughout the entire King Harbor will continue to provide slips for the small boat owner and the large boat owner.
 After the proposed reconfiguration of Dock F in the Portofino Marina, 73% (1,015/1,400) of all slips would be under 35 feet in length.
-Only 16% (228/1,400) of al the slips in King Harbor would be forty feet or longer (Exhibit #5).
+Only 16% (228/1,400) of all the slips in King Harbor would be forty feet or longer (Exhibit #5).